AbdulahSehovic/AbdulahSehovic/README.md

 ---

 ### 🎯 Objective
-🚀 Progression in my QA career — currently working as a Junior Tester for the past 3 years.
+🚀 Progression in my QA career — currently working as a Junior Tester since may of 2023.

 ---